SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

-# Lecture 7: Pantelides Algorithm, Dummy Derivatives, and Demonstrations
+# Lecture 7: Numerical and Structural Characterizations for DAEs

 ## Numerical Integrability Criterion for DAEs